 A great fighter must be quicker in response than their opponents.
 You must study and learn how to punch before they move and escape their blows in time.
 This attribute will make you a winner in the ring.

 If you lack the speed to respond and escape your opponent hits, you will always be on the receiving end, and you’ll suffer lots of injuries and defeats.

 Besides all the attributes we’ve discussed above, you must have the stamina to last for many rounds.
 As you train, make sure you condition yourself to last for ages in the ring without losing strength.
-If you start powerfully yet despair or get exhausted after five or six rounds, it’ll be difficult to win any matches.
+If you start powerfully yet get tired and exhausted after five or six rounds, it’ll be difficult to win any match.